 This tasty chicken and biscuit casserole is an excellent dish for an everyday family supper.
-Refrigerated biscuits make it quick and easy to prepare, but it can be topped with frozen Grands! or homemade biscuits as well.
+Refrigerated biscuits make it quick and easy to prepare, but it can be topped with homemade biscuits as well.

-If you aren't a fan of mushrooms, you may omit them or replace them with diced cooked carrots or frozen thawed peas.
+If you aren't a fan of mushrooms, you can omit them or replace them with diced cooked carrots or thawed frozen peas.
 A sprinkling of fine dry bread crumbs or crushed seasoned stuffing crumbs adds some crunch and flavor.

-- 1 cup green beans (drained if canned, frozen or canned)
+- 1 cup green beans (drained if canned, thawed and drained if frozen)

 - 1/2 cup mayonnaise

-In a medium saucepan, combine the diced cooked chicken, condensed soup, green beans, mushrooms, cheese, and mayonnaise.
+In a medium saucepan, combine the cubed cooked chicken, condensed soup, green beans, mushrooms, cheese, and mayonnaise.
 Heat until hot and bubbling.

 Pour the chicken mixture into the prepared 2-quart baking dish.

 Separate the biscuits and arrange them over the hot chicken mixture.
-Brush the biscuits with the melted butter and then sprinkle some of the seasoned breadcrumbs over each biscuit.
+Brush the biscuits with the melted margarine or butter and then sprinkle some of the seasoned breadcrumbs over each biscuit.

-Bake in the preheated oven for about 30 minutes, or until the biscuits are golden brown.
+Bake in the heated oven for about 30 minutes, or until the biscuits are golden brown.

 Serve immediately with a salad or fresh sliced tomatoes and cucumbers.

-Replace the cream of chicken soup with a heart-healthy version or cream of chicken with herbs.
+Replace the cream of chicken soup with a heart-healthy version of cream of chicken or cream of chicken with herbs.

 Replace the refrigerated biscuits with frozen Grands or similar frozen biscuits, or homemade biscuits.